williamyaoh/flip/doc/flip.1.md

 # SEE ALSO

 **rev**(1)
-Same purpose, but not Unicode-aware, and will split apart things that shouldn't be split apart.
+Same purpose, but not grapheme-aware, and will split apart things that shouldn't be split apart.

 **iconv**(1)